PNNL wins 2 R&D 100 awards for human health, renewable energy advances

 Mass spectrometry instrumentation enables the analysis and identification of broad types of samples and ranges of chemical compounds.
 It's commonly used for environmental and health analyses, as well as by industry for pharmaceutical and petrochemical product development.
 The most broadly useful methods for chemical and biochemical samples use electrospray ionization-mass spectrometry (ESI-MS).

 PNNL's improved ESI-MS instrumentation can measure amounts of compounds in a sample very precisely, even when very little material is available - which is especially important when sample sizes are limited, such as from microbiopsies of human tissue.

 PNNL scientists are using the improved sensitivity in studies to develop biomarkers for early disease diagnosis, drug target discovery and basic biological research.
 The laboratory is also engaged in a collaboration with a major vendor of mass spectrometry instruments to further explore the benefits of the new ESI-MS system.

 Facilities at EMSL, DOE's Environmental Molecular Sciences Laboratory on the PNNL campus, were also used in the PNNL effort.

 The awards bring PNNL's total to 80 since the contest began in 1969, including 73 since 1988.
 PNNL staff members involved in developing these technologies will be honored at the R&D 100 Awards ceremony in Orlando in November.

-Tags: Energy, Environment, Fundamental Science, National Security, EMSL, Operations, Renewable Energy, Batteries, Mass Spectrometry, Facilities
+Tags: Energy, Environment, Fundamental Science, National Security, EMSL, Operations, Renewable Energy, Batteries, Mass Spectrometry and Separations, Facilities